 Finnair* is an airline from the land of Santa Claus and it has been founded in 1923.
 The airline has a good safety record and it has a reputation being a respected traditional airline.

 Helsinki Airport is Finnair's hub.
 There are flight connections from Helsinki Airport to multiple destinations in Asia and a few connections to North America.
 In addition to long-haul flights, Finnair has numerous short-haul connections inside Finland and Europe.
 Finnair also serves many holiday destinations for Finnish travellers.

 Finnair advertises to be the fastest connection between Europe and Asia.
 Finnair's passion is to create an image of high quality Finnish airline that is a little exotic especially for Asian travellers.
-We decided to write a review of Finnair with one of our flights with them.
+We decided to write a Finnair review with one of our flights with them.

 Our Flights to London and Back

 Our flights were from Helsinki to London Heathrow and back.
-The route takes normally about 3 hours one way.
+The route takes normally about three hours one way.

 The outbound flight was operated by Airbus A320 plane and the flight back to Helsinki was operated by a brand new Airbus A350 plane.
-Normally wide-body jets are used mainly on Finnair's Asian and American routes but the London route being an exception.
-Finnair has much cargo between Helsinki and London.
+Finnair flights to Asia and North America are mainly flown by wide-body jets and also including London route.
+This is because Finnair transports many cargo between Helsinki and London.